-Qualification Exam Administered Stipulations Engineering Safety Fall of 4/C Year, prior to Sea Term I. Required for Sea Term I, ST-0999 eligibility.
-Fireman On Sea Term I Successful completion is required for all engineers.
-Successful completion is prerequisite for EN-1211 and EN 1222, Auxiliary Machines.
+Qualification Exam Administered Stipulations Fireman On Sea Term I Successful completion is required for all engineers.
+Successful completion is prerequisite for EN-2111, Auxiliary Machines II.
 Oiler Fall of 3/C year prior to Sea Term Successful completion is required in order to pass EN-2231, Sea Term II.
 Cadets that do not pass the Oiler's Exam will not receive sea time or academic credit for Sea Term II.
-Advanced Engineering Safety Fall of 2/C year.
-Required to be eligible for Commercial Shipping, EN-3232.

-Qualification Exam Administered Stipulations Cadet Engineer Fall of 1/C Year, prior to Sea Term IV Successful completion is required in order to pass EN-4231, Sea Term IV.
+Cadet Engineer Fall of 1/C Year, prior to Sea Term IV Successful completion is required in order to pass EN-4231, Sea Term IV.
 Cadets that do not pass the Cadet Engineer's Exam will not receive sea time or academic credit for Sea Term IV.
 Also, A cadet must graduate from the Academy within 18 months of passing the Cadet Engineer's exam or have to be reexamined and successfully pass the exam an additional time.